FusionAuth/fusionauth-site/site/_posts/2022-04-25-ciam-vs-iam.md

 * localization in their language
 * consumer grade user experience
 * performance like Google, which is what users expect
+* if you offer identity federation, it will often be to a social provider like Facebook or Google

 Another difference is that there may be a much larger number of users.
 Each company in the Fortune 500 has an average of 57,400 employees [as of 2019](https://fortune.com/fortune500/2019/), but the number of customers can be many multiples of the number of employees.
 As an extreme case, Google had 135,000 employees in 2021, but [in 2022 were estimated](https://www.semrush.com/blog/google-search-statistics/) to have 246 million unique users in the US alone.
 (Sorry for the switching of years, Fortune didn't make the stats easy to find.)
 XXX?
+And these customers may not interact with your organization every day.
+Your employees will.

 This has a couple of ramifications for any implementation:

 * You will need to plan for much bigger scale and will need higher per-user efficiency.
 * On the other hand, plan for some, possibly a majority of, users to be inactive in any given month.
 * Many IAM solutions charge dollars/user.
 For CIAM, you'll want to pay orders of magnitudes less per user.
 * You'll want to enable self-service for common account actions, such as registration and credentials management (enabling MFA, resetting a password).
+Otherwise the customer service load will explode.

+Additionally, other departments, including revenue generating ones like marketing and sales, will want access to your CIAM system.
+This means that any system you use should have the ability to push data into other systems, preferably in real time, that can be used to augment different customer views.

 Thankfully, the complexity of permissions tends to be lower with CIAM solutions.
 While there may still be several types of users, you likely won't have complex cross cutting hierarchies like you will with IAM (team/department/organization/division).
 Users may have different attributes, but it's unlikely you'll have a thicket of permissions and a huge number of applications to control access to, in contrast with IAM.